-I came across this piece of information while I was reading the report on Catalytic Philanthropy by Mark R. Kramer and this article is derivative of the mentioned report.
-The article stunned me about the social impact brought about by Thomas Siebel whose foresight, tenacity and wisdom are instrumental in bringing about a paramount change in the lives of substance abuse in the United States especially teenagers.
-It is dedicated to youth around the world especially in America, to Thomas Siebel for his wisdom and compassion for identifying the problem and launching Project Meth.
-Finally, to millions of parents, friends around the world who lost someone close to them to substance abuse.
+The article on Catalytic Philanthropy by Mark R. Kramer inspired this piece.
+Thomas Siebel foresight, tenacity, and wisdom are instrumental in bringing about a paramount change in the lives of substance abuse in the United States, especially teenagers.
+The article is dedicated to youth around the world, especially in America, to Thomas Siebel for his wisdom and compassion for identifying the problem and launching the Project Meth.